cblavier/phx_component_helpers/README.md

 ## Compared to Surface

-[Surface](https://github.com/surface-ui/surface) is a library built on top of Phoenix LiveView and `live_components`.
+[Surface](https://github.com/surface-ui/surface) is a library built on top of Phoenix LiveView.
 Surface is much more ambitious and complex than `PhxComponentHelpers` (which obviously isn't a framework, just helpers ...).

 `Surface` really changes the way you code user interfaces and components (you almost won't be using HTML templates anymore) whereas `PhxComponentHelpers` is just some syntactic sugar to help you use raw `phoenix_live_view`.